Allan Hancock College was founded in 1920 when the Santa Maria High School District

 To take advantage of rapidly-changing educational technology, the college began offering

-instruction on television in1972, and classes via video in 1989.
-In 1998, online classes
+instruction on television in 1972, and classes via video in 1989.
+In 1998, online

-were incorporated into the curriculum.
+semester.
 The college also carries a 40-year tradition of offering extensive evening

 Starting in the late 1950s, the college began to offer remedial instruction, especially